The molecular nexus coupling Cell Metabolism to Cell cycle and Genome Surveillance

 Research Question

-Since profound alterations in metabolic pathways and redox state naturally entail embryonic growth, cell differentiation, and cancer transformation, the question arises: can metabolic cues in the form of ROS align cell cycle states and DNA replication?
+Since profound alterations in metabolic pathways and redox state naturally entail embryonic growth, cell differentiation, and cancer transformation, in such scenarios, can metabolic cues in the form of ROS align cell cycle states and DNA replication?

 Proposed Approach